theupdateframework/taps/tap4.md

 called mappings.
 Each mapping contains the following elements:

 A. An ordered list of one or more repositories.
-When it is instructed to download metadata or target fils, the updater tries each repository in the order listed.
+When it is instructed to download metadata or target files, the updater tries each repository in the order listed.

 B. A list of target paths associated with each repository.